mobile rating

 Difference Between Ngorongoro Crater & Ngorongoro Conservation Area

-Ngorongoro Crater
+Ngorongoro Crater Ngorongoro Conservation Area

+The Ngorongoro Crater is a part of the larger Ngorongoro Conservation Area.
 The Ngorongoro Conservation Area is the larger part of the Serengeti-Ngorongoro Biosphere Reserve.

 This crater was formed due to a volcanic eruption and collapsed on itself 2 million years ago.
+This crater was formed due to a volcanic eruption and collapsed on itself 2 million years ago.

+The floor area of this crater is 260 sq. km and 2000 meters deep.
 The area is 8,292 sq. km.
 And was declared a UNESCO World Heritage Site in 1979.

 The Crater is the largest unfilled, inactive, and intact volcanic caldera on the planet.
+The NCA is also known as the eighth wonder of the world.

+It was formed when a large active volcano exploded and collapsed onto itself some two to three million years ago.
 The area receives more than half a million visitors annually and is home to about 40,000 people, most of whom are part of the Maasai communities.

 By Road